 A family trust refers to a trust created by an individual ("the settlor") for the benefit of family members.
-Family trusts are frequently established as inter-vivos discretionary trusts and are often used for the purposes of income-splitting or as part of an estate freeze structure.
-This article will take a closer look at the role of the inter-vivos discretionary family trust in wealth planning and some of the considerations to be kept in mind when utilizing them.
+Family trusts are frequently established as inter vivos discretionary trusts and are often used for income splitting purposes or as part of an estate freeze structure.
+This article will take a closer look at the role of the inter vivos discretionary family trust in wealth planning and some of the considerations to be kept in mind when utilizing them.